richarddanipog/flight-copilot/README.md

 ## 🧠 What is Flight Copilot?

-Flight Copilot started as an experiment in bridging structured flight search logic (via APIs like Amadeus) with natural language interaction powered by an LLM.
+Flight Copilot started as an experiment in bridging structured flight search logic (via APIs like Aviasales (Travelpayouts)) with natural language interaction powered by an LLM.
 Over time it grew into a full AI travel assistant with caching, modular provider support, and a web UI.

 The idea: